ArdanaLabs/ardana-dollar/endpoint-spec.md

 if a loan is taken out and repaid between Oracle.SetPrice calls, then there is no stability fee

+the Vault script will split the fees betwen the DanaStakePool and the Treasury

 ### Oracle

 #### SetPrice